-The statue of Marcus Aurelius, formerly part of the Cleveland Museum of Art’s collection in the United States, is being repatriated to Türkiye following extensive scientific and legal efforts.
+Ancient Roman Masterpiece Returns to Türkiye.
+The statue of Marcus Aurelius, once held by the Cleveland Museum of Art’s is now being returned to Türkiye

 A Smuggled Treasure Passed Through Many Hands